TODAY IS EARTH DAY!

 UNESCO WORLD HERITAGE SITES

 While researching this post, I was drawn to the UNESCO World Heritage Site list.
-To date, UNESCO, the cultural arm of the United Nations has identified and designated 962 sites.
-Of these, 745 are cultural properties, 188 are natural properties and and a very few such as Tongariro National Park have the unique distinction of dual designation.
+To date, UNESCO, the cultural arm of the United Nations has identified and designated 1092 sites.
+Of these, 845 are cultural properties, 209 are natural properties and and a few (38) such as Tongariro National Park have the unique distinction of dual designation.

 I am more inspired than ever to visit more of these sites, perhaps all of them one day, and share my experiences with you.
 I am in no hurry and will do so in the most sustainable manner possible (eg. minimizing air travel).
-I have compiled a new page on this blog listing all 962 UNESCO World Heritage Sites by country.
-I am in the process of linking those I have written about to the actual blog postings.
+I have compiled a new page on this blog listing all 1092 UNESCO World Heritage Sites by country.
+I have linked those I have written about to the actual blog postings.

-Concurrently, I am writing up a story of one of the most amazing and challenging hikes of my life.
+I wrote a story of one of the most amazing and challenging hikes of my life.
 Transpiring within another UNESCO site, it is a photo essay of my trek to the summit of Yosemite National Parks Half Dome.
-That post should go live in just a few days.

 I hope that I have inspired you to get out in nature today or for that matter any day.
 Remember, any and every effort, no matter how small, to contribute to the preservation of our planet is a worthy one.